SoftHu/tos_avg/En/Shuten.md

 Start -->1775511333392304[<b>Speaker 👉 Shuten:</b>
 \nThe boys have a suprise for me at the Secret Base, want to come see what it is?]
 Start -->1775511333392308[<b>Speaker 👉 Shuten:</b>
-\nAlthough the Tavern is official shut right now, wanna come in?]
+\nAlthough the Tavern is officially shut right now, wanna come in?
+I can whip up some food!]
 Start -->1775511333392312[<b>Speaker 👉 Shuten:</b>
 \n-]
 Start -->1775511333392316[<b>Speaker 👉 Shuten:</b>